asnijders/relevantAIprojects/README.md

 	IR1
 	NLP-1
 	CDM
+	grades_ard_snijders.pdf
 ```

 # Project Descriptions

+In the file ```grades_ard_snijders.pdf``` you can see a copy of my (most recent) official grades.
+This gradelist also contains my final grade for information retrieval 1, and will be updated with course results from block 5 once they are entered into SIS.

 In the folder ```ATCS-Practical1-ArdSnijders``` you can find an individual programming assignment I worked on for the advanced AI course Advanced Topics in Computational Semantics, for which I received a grade of 8.5.
 There's also a poster for the course research project, which was voted as the best-of-class poster :-)